by Jeffrey W. Hamilton

 The first resurrection

-Now consider how people become Christians or priests.
+Now consider how people become Christians (priests).
 “Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection, knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin” (Romans 6:3-6).
 Baptism then is a representation of Christ’s death, burial, and resurrection.
 All Christians participate in baptism; they die to their old life of sin and rise to a new life in Christ.
 This is what Paul alludes to Timothy, “This is a faithful saying: For if we died with Him, We shall also live with Him.
 If we endure, We shall also reign with Him.
 If we deny Him, He also will deny us” (II Timothy 2:11-12).
 Our death in baptism is our resurrection to life.
 In Ephesians, Paul makes another allusion to baptism and the theme of death, resurrection, and reigning.
 “And you He made alive, who were dead in trespasses and sins, ...
 But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus” (Ephesians 2:1, 4-7).
 Therefore, becoming a Christian is the first resurrection when we rise up out of the waters of baptism to walk in a new life.
 Since Christians participate in the first resurrection, it is logical that they in their escape from sin should not join others in the second death.

 A parallel prophecy

 Revelation 20:4-6 is a summary of the Christian age in a few brief statements.
 What follows this is a description of God’s final triumph over sin.
 Now that we have illuminated these thoughts, we can look at a similar prophecy recorded in Daniel 7:7-27.
-It speaks of the rise of a fourth beast, whom God said would be the fourth kingdom, or empire (Daniel 7:17, 23).
+It speaks of the rise of a fourth beast, whom God said would be the fourth kingdom (Daniel 7:17, 23), or empire.
 Counting from Daniel’s time, the first empire was the Babylonian, the second was the Medo-Persian, the third was the Greek, and the fourth empire was the Roman empire.
 The rulers of this fourth empire, represented by horns (see Daniel 7:24), are full of great boasts and blasphemies (Daniel 7:8).
 Eventually, this beast would be slain and burnt – a prophecy of its destruction (Daniel 7:11), just as John prophesied its destruction in Revelation 19.
 However, before its final destruction, it is granted a reprieve for a period of time (Daniel 7:12).
 During that reprieve, the Son of Man (Jesus) goes before the Ancient of Days (God, the Father) and receives a kingdom that will not be destroyed (Daniel 7:13-14).
 The saints of God (Christians) will receive and possess that kingdom (Daniel 7:18).
 Then a really wicked ruler would arise, gaining power by destroying three of his predecessors (Daniel 7:24).
 During his reign, Christians would be persecuted for a short period of time (Daniel 7:25).
 However, God would bring judgment, he will be destroyed, and God’s people would reign (Daniel 7:26-27).
 Daniel 7:25-27 speaks of the same period as Revelation 20:4-6.